 It's a problem of what technology theorists might call “boundary objects.”
 These are tools that need to be flexible enough to adapt to different viewpoints while maintaining their core identity.
 Cloud costs are exactly this kind of boundary object.
 They mean one thing to engineers (the price of capability) and another to finance (a line item that keeps growing).
 Without proper translation between these perspectives, you get conflict instead of collaboration.

-This is where the AI buzzword earns its keep.
+This is where AI technology provides genuine value.
 Not by automating decisions, but by explaining them.

-At Pelanor, we built a system that doesn’t just surface anomalies, but it explains them in language both sides can live with.
+At Pelanor, we built a system that doesn’t just surface anomalies, but it explains them in language that resonates with both technical and financial stakeholders.
 Not “your spend spiked,” but “your spend spiked because the product launch succeeded and auto-scaling kicked in.”
-Or because someone forgot to shut down the dev environment.
+Or because development environments remained active unnecessarily.
 Or because a well-intentioned optimization accidentally triggered a chain reaction.

 The point isn’t to teach finance teams Kubernetes or get engineers fluent in accrual accounting.
 It’s to give both of them a shared story about what happened, so they can decide what to do next.